All To Know About The Symptoms, Causes, Types & Treatment Of Urinary Tract Infection (UTI)

 Prevention

-There are many preventive steps you can take to prevent reoccurrence.
+There are many preventive steps you can take to prevent recurrence.

 • Always wipe from front to back after using the toilet.

 • Keep your genital area dry by wearing cotton underwear and loose-fitting clothes.
-Don’t wear tight jeans and nylon underwear; they can trap moisture, creating the perfect environment for bacteria growth.
+Don’t wear tight jeans and nylon underwear; they can trap moisture, creating the perfect environment for bacterial growth.

-• Take unsweetened cranberry juice as cranberries prevent bacteria from attaching onto the walls of your urinary tract, therefore, preventing infections.
+• Take unsweetened cranberry juice, as cranberries prevent bacteria from attaching to the walls of your urinary tract, therefore preventing infections.
 Cranberry also has antioxidants with antibacterial and anti-inflammatory features.

-• Take probiotics to promote a healthy balance in the bacteria in your body.
+• Take probiotics to promote a healthy balance of bacteria in your body.
 The common sources of probiotics include probiotic yogurt or probiotic supplements.
 Probiotics work by preventing harmful bacteria from attaching to the urinary tract, have antibacterial properties, and lower the pH of the urine.

 //www.instagram.com/ibiye_a/